-I got an excellent question from a reader a few weeks ago.
+I got an excellent question from a reader about the publishing business.
 This is actually something I wanted to post about myself, because it’s a frustrating disconnect about the whole getting-published process.
-There’s also stuff here about critique groups.
-Let’s hear her question and my answer:
+There’s also stuff here about critique groups and writing for an audience.

 I have been satisfied with the vast majority of my MS (YA Paranormal Mystery Romance) for many weeks and my “critique group” (mostly avid readers not writers) feels the same.
 My struggle is this: Who am I writing for?

 My critique group, all readers who spend actual money to buy actual books, all have (gasp!) individual tastes!
 Their feelings about my MS are very much tied to their personalities, educational level, interests, etc. My friend who adores TWILIGHT loves the funny voice and the beginning and insists that TWILIGHT started out slow and so did HARRY POTTER.
 My English professor friend with a Master’s could take or leave the funny teen voice but prefers the vivid descriptive prose.
 My young adult niece finds the voice a tad grating and the beginning a bit slow but adores the entire rest of the book.
 My brainy teenage niece, in contrast, likes the funny voice of the first chapter and says the rest isn’t her genre but her friends like that sort of thing.